Code-Institute-Submissions/HaimanotA-appoint-Dr._OctResub/README.md

 ![CI logo](https://codeinstitute.s3.amazonaws.com/fullstack/ci_logo_small.png)

-Appoint-Dr Booking APP
+Appoint-Dr

-Appoint-Dr. is a booking app whiich is created for health care facilities like clinics to enable their customers to make bookings online.
-MY Clinic is a specialized clinic which is using the Appoint-Dr. app for its booking.
+Appoint-Dr. is a booking app that is created for healthcare facilities like clinics and hospitals to enable their customers to make their bookings online.
 Using this app, customers/patients can make booking by signing in/up to the website.

+### Features

+Each page has its own functions.
+HOME
+The Home page when clicked from any page will redirect the page to the home page.

+Add patient
+enables doctors/admins to register their patients.
+The Add patient form contains First name, Last name, Gender, title, email and phone number.
+Once they finished filling out the form the can click the button 'Make a booking!' and they can see the booked patient in the admin page.

+Signin / Signup

+The patient need to signup first to make a booking.
+Once they signed up they need be logged in and once they have successfully registered themselves they can make a booking by clicking the 'Book Now' button.

+Logout
+The user needs to logout once they are done with the booking.

+Book Now!

+The book now button will be visible once the user is logged in.
+The user can book by clicking this button.

-The Design
+### The Design

 Design Prototype

-What does each page do?

-The Home page

 The Booking